 Within each plot, all woody stems greater than two meters in height were recorded by species and relevant dimensions were measured.
 Diameter breast height (dbh) was measured directly.
 Height of the tree and height of the first live branch were determined by triangulation.
 The difference between these two heights was used as the depth of crown.
 The distances between trees and observer were such that no angle exceeded 65 degrees.
 Most plots were level, small slopes were ignored in calculating heights.
 Similar measurements were made for shrubs between one and two meters tall in the aspen sites.
-The Forest Canopy Composition (SNF) data set provides the counts of canopy (over two meters tall) tree species and subcanopy (between one and two meters tall) tree species.
+The Forest Canopy Composition (SNF) Data Set provides the counts of canopy (over two meters tall) tree species and subcanopy (between one and two meters tall) tree species.

 For each plot, a two-meter diameter subplot was defined at the center of each plot.
 Within this subplot, the percent of ground coverage by plants under one meter in height was determined by species.
-These data, averaged for the five plots in each site, are presented in the SNF Forest Understory Cover Data (Table) data set in tabular forma (e.g., plant species with a count for that species at each site).
-The same data are presented in the SNF Forest Understory Cover Data data set but are arranged with a row for each species and site and a percent ground coverage for each combination.
+These data, averaged for the five plots in each site, are presented in the SNF Forest Understory Cover Data (Table) Data Set in tabular format, e.g. plant species with a count for that species at each site.
+The same data are presented in the SNF Forest Understory Cover Data Cover Data Data Set but are arranged with a row for each species and site and a percent ground coverage for each combination.

-In addition, the canopy, subcanopy, and understory counts data sets have been combined into the SNF Forest Cover by Species/Strata data set.
+In addition, these data sets: canopy, subcanopy, and understory counts have been combined into the SNF Forest Cover by Species/Strata Data Set.

-For the aspen sites, in each plot a visual estimation of the percent coverage of the canopy, subcanopy and understory vegetation was made.
-The site averages of these coverage estimates are presented in this data set (i.e., Aspen Forest Cover by Stratum/Plot (SNF)).
+Also related, for the aspen sites, in each plot a visual estimation of the percent coverage of the canopy, subcanopy and understory vegetation was made.
+The site averages of these coverage estimates are presented in the Aspen Forest Cover by Stratum/Plot (SNF) Data Set.